Career guide

 What does a Arts and Health Practitioner do?

-Arts and health practitioners use creative arts modalities — visual arts, music, dance, drama, or writing — to support health, wellbeing, and recovery outcomes for individuals and communities.
-They work in aged care, mental health, disability, hospitals, community health, and palliative care settings.
-The field is growing as evidence for arts-based health interventions strengthens.
+Arts and health practitioners use creative arts modalities — visual arts, music, dance, drama, or writing — to design and deliver programs that support health, wellbeing, and recovery outcomes for individuals and communities.
+In practice, this means facilitating a creative arts session in a dementia ward, developing a program for a mental health inpatient unit, or delivering wellbeing activities for an NDIS participant.
+In Australia, arts and health practitioners work in aged care, mental health services, disability organisations, hospitals, community health centres, and palliative care settings.
+The field is growing as the evidence base for arts-based health interventions strengthens and the NDIS increasingly recognises creative engagement as a legitimate support modality.

 Key responsibilities